pkicki/cnp-b/README.md

 ```
 bash download_models.sh
 ```
-Test the model on a sample problem
+Make an inference of the model on a sample problem
 ```
 python demo.py
 ```